 Geneva-based group has been working in Ukraine since 2014 to supply emergency assistance and support hospitals with medical equipment.

-(Last week, I wrote about the special historical significance of watching the recent Russian invasion of Ukraine from here in the Czech Republic.
+(I have also written on this blog about the special historical significance of watching the Russian invasion of Ukraine unfold from the Czech Republic.
 Find the story here.)